J: Marty Jones

 Marty had seemed something a bit special from his first few televised appearances in 1972, but it wasn’t until 1976 with wins over Mark Rocco, Alan Wood, and finally the snatching of the British light heavyweight title from Rocco at Wolverhampton in October, 1976, that we knew we were right.
 It was the start of an illustrious championship career, with Marty owning British, European and World Championship belts at heavy middleweight, light heavyweight and mid heavyweight over the following dozen or so years.

 Inconsistent results remained a feature of his televised outings, but he did get it right when he defeated Bobby Gaetano in 1982 to take the World Mid Heavyweight title.
-It was a hard fought match that thrilled the match as the advantage swayed one way and then another.
+It was a hard fought match as the advantage swayed one way and then another.
 Marty remained a firm television favourite right up to the end, making his final appearance just two weeks before the sport was removed from our screens.

 Of course it wasn’t just on television that Marty made a name for himself.
 It was around the halls, in front of hundreds of paying fans, that really mattered.
 Great rivalries developed with Rollerball Mark Rocco, Dynamite Kid and Dave Fit Finlay, all four of them being wrestlers that could have risen to the top at any time in wrestling’s history.
 Matches between Marty and these rivals packed halls around the country as they were always action packed affairs between wrestlers with the skill of the old timers.
 It takes more than the skill of one man to create a great match and Rocco, Finlay and Dynamite Kid were the perfect foils for Marty.
 SaxonWolf: